asreview/asreview/docs/source/research.rst

 - The paper published in `Nature Machine Intelligence <https://www.nature.com/articles/s42256-020-00287-7>`_ to cite the **ASReview project**.

-- For a detailed description of the the data model, see the paper `Reproducibility and Data storage Checklist <https://osf.io/preprints/psyarxiv/g93zf>`__.
+- For a detailed description of the the data model, see the paper `Reproducibility and Data Storage Checklist <https://osf.io/preprints/psyarxiv/g93zf>`__.

 - More studies related to the project can be found on `asreview.ai/research <https://asreview.ai/research/>`_.